Existence and classification of $b$-contact structures: Towards -contact topology in higher dimensions

 Using the observation in Proposition \ref{prop:bconvex}, we can show that there exist always contact leaves on the critical set of a $b$-contact manifold.
 Furthermore, the $b$-Reeb field defined by any $b$-contact form is always tangent to such submanifolds, where it is parallel to the Reeb field defined by a contact form.

-\begin{theorem} Let $\xi$ be a $b$-contact structure on $(M^{2n+1},Z)$, and $\alpha$ a $b$-contact form defining $\xi$.
-There exists a one-parametric smooth family of codimension two submanifolds contained in $Z$ where $\xi$ induces a (regular) contact structure.
-Furthermore, the $b$-Reeb field of $\alpha$ is tangent to these hypersurfaces, and it coincides there with a reparametrization of the Reeb field defined by a (regular) contact form. \end{theorem}
+\begin{theorem} Let $\xi$ be a $b$-contact structure on $(M^{2n+1},Z)$.
+Then the following holds: \begin{itemize} \item There exists a one-parametric smooth family {$\{W_\delta\}_{\delta\in (-\tau,\tau)}$} of codimension two submanifolds contained in $Z$ where $\xi$ induces a (regular) contact structure; \item for any $\alpha$ defining $\xi$ the $b$-Reeb field of $\alpha$ is tangent to each $W_{\delta}$, where it coincides with a reparametrization of the Reeb field defined by a (regular) contact form of $W_{\delta}$. \end{itemize} \end{theorem}